COINtoolbox/RESSPECT/docs/learn_loop.rst

     >>>                  output_queried_file=output_query_file, path_to_ini_files=path_to_ini_files,
     >>>                  path_to_features_dir=path_to_features_dir,
     >>>                  strategy=strategy, fname_pattern=fname_pattern, batch=batch, classifier=classifier,
-    >>>                  sep_files=sep_files,
+    >>>                  sep_files=sep_files, budgets=budgets,
     >>>                  screen=screen, initial_training=training,
     >>>                  survey=survey, queryable=queryable, n_estimators=n_estimators)

 Make sure you check the full documentation of the module to understand which variables are required depending on the case you wish to run.

 More details can be found in the corresponding `docstring <https://github.com/COINtoolbox/resspect/blob/master/resspect/scripts/run_time_domain.py>`_.